Pyomo/mpi-sppy/doc/src/extensions.rst

 for all the callout points in PH (so all of the examples do).
 If you want to use more than one extension, define a main extension that has a reference to the other extensions and can call their methods in the appropriate order.
-Extensions typicall access low level elements of ``mpi-sppy`` so writing your extensions is an advanced topic.
+Extensions typically access low level elements of ``mpi-sppy`` so writing your extensions is an advanced topic.
 We will now describe a few of the extensions in the release.